 ERCOT is the Electric Reliability Council of Texas.
 They manage the flow of electric power to more than 25 million consumers in the state of Texas by scheduling power on a statewide electricity grid.
 This grid connects more than 46,500 miles of transmission lines that make up about 90 percent of the state’s electric load.
 ERCOT is a membership-based, nonprofit corporation.
 Their members include GVEC and our members, along with other cooperatives, consumers, providers and utilities.
 They are managed by a board of directors and subject to oversight by the Public Utility Commission of Texas and the State Legislature.

 Part of managing the flow of electricity to 25 million consumers includes maintaining the electric grid’s reliability—making sure there is enough electricity to go around.
 Every year, ERCOT plans for how much power they expect to be pulled from the grid according to usage from previous years compared to expected weather conditions and growth in electric demand predicted for the upcoming seasons.
 The goal is making sure power consumption is never equal to or greater than power generated, keeping a reserve margin of electricity for higher demand occasions.

 Ideally, ERCOT aims to keep a reserve capacity of at least 13.75 percent.
-The reserved margin dropping lower than this targeted amount could potentially increase need for Energy Emergency Alerts (EEAs) in order to preserved grid reliability.
+The reserved margin dropping lower than this targeted amount could potentially increase need for Energy Emergency Alerts (EEAs) in order to preserve grid reliability.
 Increased likelihood of EEAs also means an increased likelihood of rotating outages, also known as brownouts, being mandated by ERCOT.

 Peak Demand and Energy Emergency Alerts (EEAs)